Bosnian film on Srebrenica genocide wins Oscar nomination

 The interpreter, Aida, played by Serbian actress Jasna Djuricic, is struggling to save her husband and two sons amid the confusion and impotence of the U.N. officials as the Bosnian Serb forces of General Ratko Mladic advance.

-In 2017, the U.N. war crimes tribunal in The Hague jailed Mladic for life over the Srebrenica genocide.
+“This film was not made to divide and confront people but the opposite - to understand each other better,” she added.

-“People who had no knowledge of Srebrenica before (and now see this film) will never be able to forget what happened, and this is extremely important,” Zbanic told the radiosarajevo.ba portal on Sunday.
+The Bosnian Serbs and their wartime ally Serbia deny that massacre in Srebrenica constituted genocide, as was determined by two international courts.

-“Through interviews, I am trying to draw attention to the fact that more than 1,000 people from Srebrenica are still unaccounted for.
-Many Aidas are alive today waiting for the day when they will recognise the bones and bury their children.”
+In 2017, the U.N. war crimes tribunal in The Hague jailed Mladic for life for genocide.

 Zbanic won a Golden Bear award in Berlin in 2006 for her feature “Grbavica”, which dealt with the impact of the violent breakup of Yugoslavia in the 1990s on Bosnian society.